 Back in 1928, when Frank Pembroke Huckins launched his first yacht and the company that bears his name, the process of creating something extraordinary was a labor of love.
-Eighty years later, we can assure you that the emotion runs in the family.
+95 years later, we can assure you that the emotion runs in the family.

 Huckins owner Cindy Purcell (granddaughter of Frank Huckins) and husband Buddy Purcell share the founder's vision and operate one of the oldest family-owned boat builders in the United States.
 Both began employment at Huckins in 1970 — Cindy in the stock room and Buddy starting off as a painter.
 Working hard and immersing themselves in Huckins philosophy and tradition, each was instilled with generations of know-how.